 - Use new understandings to transform how your past affects you in the present

-- Release yourself from self-harming behaviours and thinking patterns
+- Loosen stuck self-limiting behaviours and thinking patterns

 - Enjoy living more healthfully and with ease

 - Lessen anxiety, depression and stress

 - Live more consciously and awarely, so you don’t ‘sleepwalk’ through life

 - Discover the hidden personal meanings behind habits such as procrastination and compulsions